WSU-janderson/project6-multiset-design-Garry-Franics/MultiSet.md

 ### Erase

 The `Erase` operation will take a key and value then if the pair is present in the MultiSet the value will be decreased by the specified amount.
-If the value of a pair is brought down to zero the node will be deleted entirely.
+If the value of a pair is brought down to zero the node will be deleted entirely using the AVLTree's remove operation.
 This functionality will allow items to be removed from a player's inventory in a similar way to adding them.

 ```
 multiSetErase(key, value) {